Title: Policy on Sexual Misconduct, Relationship Violence, and Stalking

 F. Confidentiality and Anonymity and Requests Not to Investigate

-G. Amnesty from Student Discipline for the Reporting Party and Witnesses
+G. Amnesty from Student Discipline

 This policy applies to the College of William & Mary, including the Virginia Institute of Marine Science (the university).
 It applies to all members of the university community, including faculty and other employees and students.
 This policy also applies to contractors, vendors, and other third parties.